 reflections in, on and round about….with a lot of cooking on the side

-and where I earn Steem Based Dollars.
+and where I earn Hive Based Dollars.
 It’s not just the prospect of earning that keeps us there, it’s also, as is the case in the blogosphere, generally, the community of like-minded individuals one meets and the friendships that develop – in cyberspace – and which flow from the virtual into the real.

 Fiona’s Favourites has evolved to the point that it covers a multitude of